lesmana/gpl-summary-for-readmes/README.md

     free to study and modify this program to suit your needs;
     and free to share this program (modified or not) with anyone.
-    If you share this program or use this program as a web service you must do so under the same license
+    If you share this program or use this program as a web service you must do so under the same license.
-    (you must provide the source code and grant the same freedoms).
+    That means you must also provide the source code and grant the recipient the same freedoms.
     For details see https://www.gnu.org/licenses/agpl-3.0.html